-Data Protection Notice - May 2019
+Data Protection Notice - June 2023

 2. What personal data we process and where we collect it from

-a.
-Information you provided to Bank of Cyprus; this may include your name and address (including evidence of name and address), contact details, date of birth, gender, nationality, photograph, signature, occupational history, marital status, dependents, job title, employment history, current income and expenses, assets, other financial information, bank details (including bank account statements), property ownership and personal debts, number of dependent children, personal investments and investment income, life insurances (life insurance companies, policy numbers, current surrender values, personal public service number, tax residence and tax ID, credit reference agency data [e.g. Artemis], residence or work permit in case of non-EU nationals, own and/or third party security [e.g. if an existing personal guarantor], employment position [e.g. as per corporate certificates of directors/shareholders].
-Nature and term of the employment relationship, proof of tax return submissions, statements and transaction history, property documentation for house financing [e.g. property description, property valuation reports, construction and municipal permits, land registry reports, sale agreements].
+- your title, name and address and address history (including evidence of name and address), contact details (such as telephone and mobile numbers and email address), date and place of birth, gender, nationality, photograph, authentication data (e.g. signature), occupational history, marital status, dependents, employment status, job title, your financial details such as salary or other income and expenses, assets, other financial information, bank details (including bank account statements), property ownership and personal debts, number of dependent children, personal investments and investment income, life insurances (life insurance companies, policy numbers, current surrender values), personal public service number, tax residency and tax ID, if you hold/held a prominent public function (for PEPs), personal data about you which is obtained from third parties (such as credit reference agencies like Artemis Credit Bureau and publicly available sources such as records of debt judgements and bankruptcy information), residence or work permit in case of non-EU nationals, own and/or third party security granted, employment position (e.g. whether you are a director/ secretary of a company), nature and term of the employment relationship, proof of tax return submissions, statements and transaction history, property documentation for house financing (e.g. property description, property valuation reports, construction and municipal permits, land registry reports, sale agreements).

-d.
-Information that the Company obtains from third party sources; this might include information procured in accordance with the Company’s obligations under anti-money laundering regulation including any political affiliations you may have and record of any criminal background or financial sanctions, as well as any past or current adverse media in relation to you.
-For further details on our processing of criminal convictions data please see section 6 |(b) below.
-This might also include information obtained from public websites, adverse media searches and information received from intermediaries.
+In relation to iii) above, information that we obtain from third party sources might include information procured in accordance with our and/or the Servicer’s obligations under anti-money laundering laws and regulations, including any political affiliations you may have and records of any criminal background or financial sanctions against you, as well as any past or current adverse media in relation to you.
+Such third-party sources may include:

-- Credit reference agencies
+- Credit Reference Agencies.

 3. Whether you have an obligation to provide us with your personal data